Zeitheron/CurseForge4J/README.md

 # CurseForge4J
 This library allows to easily access members, projects, and all details.

-## This library no longer works with new curseforge site design.
-We are re-engineering the library to make it work asap.
+## This library now partially works again, but some features like search are still broken.
+We're going to fix this soon.